 - washing your socks, bedding, and towels regularly at 140°F (60?C) or more

-The following strategies may help minimize eczema flare-ups:
+If you’re living with eczema, the following natural remedies and strategies may help minimize flare-ups:

-- Wear cotton clothing and avoid tight-fitting clothes.
+- wearing cotton clothing and avoiding tight-fitting clothes

 Yes, eczema can be mistaken for athlete’s foot since the symptoms can be similar.